Battery Life Explained - How to Prolong the Life of Lithium Batteries

 Battery end-of-life (EOF) is when its capacity has declined to a certain percentage of the original rated capacity.
 The EOL capacity is defined by the battery manufacturer and generally ranges from 60% to 80% SOH after 10 years, depending on the warranty.
 The warranty document should state that the battery will retain a specific percentage of the original capacity after a certain number of years or after a specific amount of energy throughput (kWh).
 Once the battery SOH has reached the EOL, the battery is not considered unusable and should still function for several years, but at a reduced capacity.
 However, some manufacturers may request that the battery be returned after it has reached it’s EOL.

-Basic Tips to Prolong Battery Life
+Four Rules to Prolong Lithium Battery Life

 Controversy - Depth of Discharge Vs Energy Throughput